 Joe Biden sworn in as 46th president of the US, Kamala Harris becomes first woman vice president

-Ahead of the inauguration, Biden tweeted: ‘It’s a new day in America.’
+Biden in his first presidential address said the inauguration ceremony was a celebration of the ‘the cause of democracy’.

-Joe Biden on Wednesday was sworn in as the 46th president of the United States along with his Vice President Kamala Harris.
-Biden will deliver his first presidential address shortly.
+Joe Biden was sworn in as the 46th president of the United States along with his Vice President Kamala Harris on Wednesday.

+Harris became the first woman vice president of the United States.
+She is also the first woman of colour and the first woman of South Asian descent to occupy the prestigious office.
+Biden, meanwhile, took over as the oldest US president in history at a scaled-back ceremony in Washington that was largely stripped of its usual pomp due to the coronavirus pandemic and security concerns following the January 6 storming of the US Capitol by supporters of outgoing President Donald Trump.

+In his first presidential address, Biden, who took the oath of office from Supreme Court Chief Justice John Roberts, assured Americans that he would provide a positive example to the world under his leadership as president.

 Ahead of the inauguration, Biden tweeted: “It’s a new day in America.”